 Most Hakata ramen shops have 博多ラーメン written on their signs, so they are not difficult to spot.
 For our recommendations on where to try these delicious noodles, see Top 8 Must-Try Ramen In Fukuoka, Kyushu - Recommended By An Expert.

-This article will introduce Hakata ramen's unique qualities and what sets it apart from other varieties, in addition to explaining some peculiarities of the ordering system.
+This article will introduce Hakata ramen's qualities and what sets it apart from other varieties, in addition to explaining some peculiarities of the ordering system.

 "Hakata" is the name of a business district in Fukuoka Prefecture.
 While it was named after its place of origin, now Hakata ramen shops are all over Japan.